How to Open a Bar: Starting a Bar Business Steps

 - Preauthorization - Credit and debit card preauthorization (or "preauth") allows bartenders to swipe a customer's credit card, securely save that information as their bar tab, and verify that the card is real and has a preconfigured amount of funds on it.

-- Moving & Splitting the Check - If a customer moves from one area of the bar to another, transferring the check should be easy and painless, as should splitting checks by person or item.
-Plus, if a shift changes, you should be able to bulk transfer checks, sending multiple paid and/or open checks to a new server or closing several paid checks at a time.
+- Moving & Splitting the Bill - If a customer moves from one area of the bar to another, transferring the bill should be easy and painless, as should splitting bills by person or item.
+Plus, if a shift changes, you should be able to bulk transfer bills, sending multiple paid and/or open bills to a new server or closing several paid bills at a time.

 - Intuitive Drink Menu Management - You might need to change the price of a drink on the fly, or change your pitcher specials and happy hour specials every morning.
 With cloud-based bar POS software, you can do that from your couch.

 A smart POS system with bar and nightclub management software is critical to the success of your business early on.